dlce-eva/dlce-eva/doc/cldf_for_dummies.md

     -   <https://github.com/grambank/grambank/blob/v1.0.3/cldf/README.md>
 -   many CLDF-datasets are continuously released, so make sure to keep track of which **version** you are using
--   if you use python, make sure to check out pycldf
+-   if you use Python, make sure to check out pycldf
 -   if you use R, keep an eye out for rcldf which is in development
 -   this document is about how to navigate existing CLDF-datasets as an end-user, not how to make one.